The 2025 NFL playoffs: check out the top teams and merch every die-hard fan needs

 After the close of the regular season, let’s break down which teams have clinched their spots in the playoffs and highlight the must-have merch you need to show your support.
 From official NFL jerseys and hats to cozy sweatshirts, the team gear and player apparel on this list can help you get ready for a playoff season filled with unforgettable moments and epic showdowns!

-When the NFL playoffs start on January 11, 2025, catch all the action on a variety of streaming services, including Peacock and Paramount+.
+When the NFL playoffs start on January 11, 2025, catch all the action on a variety of streaming services, including Peacock, Paramount+, and Sling TV.
 You can also watch on FOX and with an NFL+ subscription.

 Kansas City Chiefs